A Practical Guide to Estimating Conditional Marginal Effects: Modern Approaches: The Classic Approaches

 \begin{itemize} \item Outcome: size of rallies supporting the authorization (continuous, $\in [-16, 33]$) \item Treatment: granting of a U.N. authorization (binary, $\in \{0, 1\}$) \item Moderator: preference distance between the U.S. and the Security Council (continuous, $\in [-1, 0]$) \end{itemize} \end{example}

 Figure~\ref{fig:chapman}(a) presents the CME plot based on the linear interaction model.
-The author interprets the positive estimated CME when the moderator is smaller than $-0.5$ as evidence that the positive effect of U.N. authorizations on U.S. public opinion is conditional on the U.S. policy position is far from those of the countries serving on the Security Council.
+The authors interpret the positive CME for moderator values below $-0.5$ as evidence that the effect of U.N. authorization is larger when the U.S. policy position is far from those of Security Council members.

 However, this finding appears to be entirely driven by extrapolation, and the lack of common support is easy to detect using simple plots. \hmx recommend (i) adding a histogram at the bottom of the CME plot and (ii) using a diagnostic plot, such as Figure~\ref{fig:chapman}(b), that displays the raw data by treatment condition.
 When the treatment is binary, we also recommend plotting the propensity score, a standard approach for assessing overlap \citep{heckman1999economics, imbens2025comparing}.